 This naturally segued into Asia Options asking Mr Bi the obvious question why study in Taiwan?
 Mr Bi started off by listing the well-known benefits of studying in Taiwan.
 These include the hospitable and friendly nature of the Taiwanese, who are always willing to help.
-The rich and unique culture found in Taiwan, which has been able to maintain its strong traditional Chinese heritage as well as being one of Asia’s cutting edge modern cities.
+The rich and unique culture found in Taiwan, which has been able to maintain its strong traditional Chinese heritage as well as being one of Asia’s cutting-edge modern cities.
 This unique cultural fusion is also found in Taiwan’s food which includes traditional Chinese food, as well as some of the best Japanese food found outside of Japan, while also having restaurants serving food from all over the globe.
 Not to mention the friendships students make, not only with their fellow students but also new Taiwanese friends.
 Mr Bi also raised some of the lesser-known positives of studying in Taiwan.
 These include how supportive the Taiwanese education division is of all its students.
-Not only Taiwanese students studying in Australia (to whom they assist via funding and support), but also foreign students in Taiwan where there exists many resources to make their stay as easy and memorable as possible.
+Not only Taiwanese students studying in Australia (to whom they assist via funding and support), but also foreign students in Taiwan where there exist many resources to make their stay as easy and memorable as possible.

 However, while Mr Bi quite effusive about the wonderful environment Taiwan offers for studying Chinese, he believes the best way to convince students to study in Taiwan is to read what other foreign students have to say about studying in Taiwan.
-Mr Bi having read Aidan Dullard’s story here on Asia Options, thought Aidan summed it up best when he said ‘Taiwan is an incredible place, and I fell in love with it almost immediately.’
+Mr Bi having read Aidan Dullard’s story here on Asia Options thought Aidan summed it up best when he said ‘Taiwan is an incredible place, and I fell in love with it almost immediately.’

 While often overlooked in the international domain, Taiwan should not be ignored by students wishing to improve their Chinese or undertake further study.
-With a range of scholarships including those for short term Mandarin study, to long term Masters and PhD scholarship (many Taiwanese universities offer Master degrees taught in English), high quality of life and supportive government, Taiwan provides the perfect study environment for Australian students who want to equip themselves with the skills required to thrive in the Asian Century.
+With a range of scholarships including those for short-term Mandarin study, to long-term Masters and PhD scholarship (many Taiwanese universities offer Master degrees taught in English), high quality of life and supportive government, Taiwan provides the perfect study environment for Australian students who want to equip themselves with the skills required to thrive in the Asian Century.